Subject to Change and Reviewed Weekly

 - A loss of, or change in, normal sense of taste or smell.”

 Teething information (taken from Public Health England Guidance for Early Years)

 - “We recognise that this is difficult for early years settings, and for families with young children where they have coughs, or temperatures particularly over the winter season.
 It is however difficult to distinguish COVID-19 symptoms from other related viruses without a test.
 Therefore, if a child has any of the three symptoms of COVID-19, including a temperature, they need to get a test.
 Suspicion of teething as a cause of temperature is not enough to allow a child to remain in the setting.”

 - Where possible Parents will avoid public transport and encourage children to walk/cycle/scoot to Pippa Pop-ins.

-- Any family who goes overseas and returns to the UK is required to follow the Government guidelines regarding quarantine.
+- Any family who goes overseas and returns to the UK is required to follow the Government guidelines regarding quarantine and PCR testing.

 - Families must follow Government guidelines on travelling and adhere to the rules for their child to return to nursery.

-- Children will use the sanitiser prior to entry to the Nursery and thoroughly wash their hands before playing or touching toys.
+- Children will use the sanitiser on entry to the Nursery or thoroughly wash their hands before playing or touching toys.

 - Children will wash their hands frequently throughout the day and before eating.

 - There will be no handshaking at the front door.

 - Regular teaching sessions on hygiene, handwashing, and the spread of germs, will take place to support children’s understanding.
 Visual resources such as signs, as well as songs, games and stories will assist with this.